Join us online for a series of live question-and-answer sessions about applications, admissions, fees and student support.

 Many career opportunities are emerging at the interface between scientific research and various public groups.

-A UK 2:1 honours degree, or its international equivalent, in a science-related subject is required.
+An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in a science-related subject.
 Other qualifications, at honours degree level combined with relevant experience, will also be considered on a case-by-case basis.

 Check whether your international qualifications meet our general entry requirements: